koyamanosuke/mean-field/README.md

 # Mean-Field Theory
-This program is developed to solve self-consistent equation due to the application of the mean-field theory(MFT) in quantum spin systems.
+This repository is designed to numerically solve self-consistent equations arising from the application of the mean-field theory (MFT) to the localized quantum models. $aieuo$

 # Features
 `./manysub/mf.hpp` is a file applying MFT in a quantum spin model and solving self-consistent equation.
 Information about system, for example, the structure of lattice, the number of sublattices and spin　interaction, *etc.* is entered in `~.cpp` file.